der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordUrls.md

 ### Returns:
 |Type|Description|
 |-|-
-String|The final URL of the keyword.
+String|Final URL of the keyword.

 ## <a name="gettrackingtemplate"></a>getTrackingTemplate
 Returns the tracking template of this keyword.